-Wild Things Beads us an American importer of Glass beads manufactured in Czech Republic and Germany, supplying bead stores and the costume jewelry industry.
+Wild Things Beads is an American importer of glass beads manufactured in the Czech Republic and Germany, supplying bead stores and the costume jewelry industry.
 The owners are J-Me & Guy Lynn, a wife and husband team.
 Both were in corporate employment during the beginning days of Wild Things.

 They have been in business since 1982, starting off in the arts and crafts industry, selling at flea markets, craft fairs, church fetes, art shows, and Quartzite -- Arizona; before specializing in glass beads, first as a retail bead store, then in 1998 as an import warehouse.